tldraw/tldraw/apps/vscode/extension/README.md

 ## License

-The code in this repository is not licensed.
+The code in this folder is Copyright (c) 2024-present tldraw Inc.

 The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).